Health Insurance

 Medigap policies generally don't cover

-Long-term care (like non-skilled care you get in a nursing home)
+(like non-skilled care you get in a nursing home)

 Vision or dental services